biemond/com.athom.philipsair/README.txt

 For the 2019 air devices When there is a powerloss or the purifier was restarted then also the device need to be re-added in the homey app, this is because the shared key between the purifier and homey is added only once.

-Every 2 minutes the app device will poll for the latest purifer status.
+For > 2020, It will observe or subscribe to all the purifer status. (no polling)

 the app supports
 - a lot of actions to control your devices like you can with the Air Matters app